Skip section navigation

 "It's easy for Bailey to become over stimulated and excitable," says Courage Kenny Occupational Therapist Brandon Simmons.
 "We work on finding ways to calm her, including deep pressure and rhythmic motions, so she can concentrate and stay on task.
 Another goal is helping Bailey become comfortable with things that bother her, such as movement and touch."

 Bailey's mom and dad say that therapy has made it possible for them to touch Bailey more and that simple things like brushing and washing her hair are easier.

 About Kenny Kids

-The dedicated pediatric area at Sister Kenny Rehabilitation Institute – Owatonna includes a climbing wall, a gym, private treatment rooms and a room where parents can watch the therapy session on closed-circuit TV.
+The dedicated pediatric area at Courage Kenny Rehabilitation Institute – Owatonna includes a climbing wall, a gym, private treatment rooms and a room where parents can watch the therapy session on closed-circuit TV.
 The Kenny Kids staff consists of occupational and physical therapists and speech-language pathologists who have extensive training in pediatric rehabilitation.

 "Our goal is to make sure a child doesn't feel like he or she is coming to therapy," says Forsman- Johnson.
 "Children learn best through play.
 We set individual goals and find ways to reach those goals with fun activities."

 "Bailey is always excited to go 'play' at Kenny Kids, especially rolling around in a tube and being pulled in a scooter by Brandon," says Caren Kircher.
 "We incorporate what she learns at home, too.
 If we run into issues, we can easily reach her therapists to find solutions.
 We work as a team to set goals to help Bailey overcome her challenges."

 Source: Courage Kenny Rehabilitation Institute